The Top Priorities for Andhra Pradesh

 With so many actors and the wide breadth of challenges from access to sanitation and clean water to rural development and agriculture, women’s health and infant nutrition, transport end energy, along with literacy and labor market skills, what should the top priorities be for policy makers, international donors, NGOs and businesses?
 With limited resources and time, it is crucial that focus is informed by what will do the most good for each rupee spent.

-The Andhra Pradesh Priorities project as part of the larger India Consensus – a partnership between Tata Trusts and the Copenhagen Consensus Center, will work with stakeholders across the state to identify, analyze, rank and disseminate the best solutions for the state.
+The Andhra Pradesh Priorities project as part of the larger India Consensus – a partnership between Tata Trusts and the Copenhagen Consensus Center, worked with stakeholders across the state to identify, analyze, rank and disseminate the best solutions for the state.

-We will engage people and institutions from all parts of society, through newspapers, radio and TV, along with NGOs, decision makers, sector experts and businesses to propose the most relevant solutions to these challenges.
-We will commission some of the best economists in India, Andhra Pradesh, and the world to calculate the social, environmental and economic costs and benefits of these proposals.
+We engaged people and institutions from all parts of society, through newspapers, radio and TV, along with NGOs, decision makers, sector experts and businesses to propose the most relevant solutions to these challenges.
+We commissioned some of the best economists in India, Andhra Pradesh, and the world to calculate the social, environmental and economic costs and benefits of these proposals.

-Once the research is available, we'll ask everyone - from Nobel Laureates to everyday citizens - to set their priorities for the state, sparking a nationwide conversation about what the most effective and efficient solutions are for Andhra Pradesh.
+After the groundbreaking new research was available, we asked everyone - from Nobel Laureates to everyday citizens - to set their priorities for the state, sparking a nationwide conversation about what the most effective and efficient solutions are for Andhra Pradesh.

-A total of 15 Sector Expert Consultations were held for Andhra Pradesh Priorities Project.
+First, we listened.
+We organised 18 Sector Expert Consultations to solicit inputs from local experts about the best solutions for Andhra Pradesh.
 These consultations were held in Vijayawada, Guntur, Visakhapatnam & Hyderabad.
-Over 600 interventions in total were suggested during these consultations with over 220 experts participating in the consultations.
+Over 600 interventions in total were suggested during the consultations with over 220 experts participating.

 Stay Up to Date